 After having recurring dreams or visions of large waves crashing over me, or my home, as well as real-life occurrences of flooding in my city and even neighborhood, I decided to do a little bit of research into this phenomena.
 It turns out this is a common occurrence for many people.
 The meaning we give things is very personal, so whatever water symbolizes for you personally may be very different than what it symbolizes for anyone else.
 My intention in this article is to offer a starting point for a personal exploration of what this symbol may hold for you.
 For this purpose, I offer a number of questions to consider with each of these potential interpretations.
 I hope they stir curiosity for you and invite you to look deeper into your own mind and heart.

 Water as a Metaphor of the Unconscious

-Our feelings are a precious and powerful life navigation system.
-When we listen to our emotions we can more easily recognize what we need, what we are called to and what we need to let go of. more “What is emotional numbness and how to get in touch with your emotions”
+Our feelings are a precious and powerful life navigation system because they point us to what we need, what brings fulfillment and aliveness as well as what is harmful or draining.
+When we listen to our emotions we can more easily recognize what is important to us, what we are called to, and what we need to let go of. more “What is emotional numbness and how to get in touch with your emotions”…

 “You’re not good enough”- how many times a day does the judge in our minds want to point that out?

 As human beings fear is something we will constantly be experiencing.
 We at some point we all fear that we may not be good enough for something in our lives.
 How we react to our fear determines how we live our lives. more “Understanding the fear of “Not Good Enough””…

 Could it be that every emotion we have is neutral?
 That there is no such thing as a negative emotion or a positive emotion.
 Our reaction to our emotions is what can be called negative or positive, rejection or attraction.
 Could it be that emotions choose us as opposed to us choosing them?
 Does anyone decide to fall in love or out of love, does anyone reach for sadness or grief?